 We all have one thing in common: we can't take our assets with us when we die.
-If you want to ensure that your wealth is preserved for future generations and passed on efficiently, an estate plan is crucial. ● ith careful planning it may be possible to reduce significantly the need for your estate to pay Inheritance Tax.
+If you want to ensure that your wealth is preserved for future generations and passed on efficiently, an estate plan is crucial. ● ith careful planning it is possible to significantly reduce the need for your estate to pay Inheritance Tax.
 We spend a lifetime generating wealth and assets but not many of us ensure that it will be passed to the next generation - our children, grandchildren, nieces, nephews, and so on.
-Intergenerational wealth transfer is the passage of wealth from one family generation to the next.
+Estate preservation planning is the transferring of wealth from one family generation to the next.